Seldaek/CeeBox/readme.txt

 /*
  * Ceebox 1.3.4 beta - (Code optimization; improved gallery navigation)
- * 1.3.4 is currently stable but it's not finished nor have I tested it across all browsers.
+ * 1.3.4 is currently stable but it's not finished
- * currently stable as of commit 8afd225a2da93125fca223af979982b5eac90521
  *
  *
  * Requires jQuery 1.3.2 and swfobject.jquery.js plugin to work